threshold-dialectics/chap17_evolution/README.md

 1.  **Final Network Snapshots:** A PNG image showing the final evolved network topology for the first replicate of each regime.
     *   "mvs_network_{regime}_run0_step_1999.png"

-2.  **Averaged Metrics Evolution:** A plot showing the mean and standard deviation of key network metrics over the 2000 simulation steps, averaged across all 30 replicates.
+2.  **Averaged Metrics Evolution:** Two plots showing the mean and standard deviation of key network metrics over the 2000 simulation steps, averaged across all 30 replicates.
+Each plot contains four metrics for better readability.
+    *   "mvs_metrics_{regime}_part1.png"
-    *   "mvs_metrics_{regime}.png"
+    *   "mvs_metrics_{regime}_part2.png"

 3.  **Final Distributions:** Plots showing the aggregated distributions of node degree and component size at the end of all simulation runs for a regime.
     *   "mvs_degree_dist_{regime}.png"